Bullying – Employers Disciplinary Action must be Reasonable and Proportionate

 Get in touch with us

-Sam Akon works in the compensation team at Carroll & O’Dea Lawyers and also has experience in commercial litigation.
+Kate works across a diverse range of matters in the compensation team at Carroll & O’Dea Lawyers.